 Offsetting is not ideal, and we have not lost sight of the challenging and important work that needs to be done to reduce our carbon emissions.
-We want to do the best we can, where we can, and we feel offsetting makes a positive contribution provided it runs alongside carbon emission reduction.
+We want to do the best we can and we feel that offsetting can make a positive contribution, provided it is combined with carbon emission reduction.